Elections to the European Parliament 2024

 November

-The European Parliament holds a vote on whether it can approve the appointment of the new European Commission as a whole.
+By means of a vote on 27 November, the European Parliament approved the appointment of the new European Commission as a whole.

 New European Commission in place

-If everything goes according to plan, the new European Commission commences its work on 1 December.
+The new European Commission commenced its work on 1 December.